JanssenProject/jans/docs/janssen-server/developer/agama/programming-guide/custom-code/README.md

 Inside the form, the [macro](https://freemarker.apache.org/docs/dgui_misc_userdefdir) named `main` is invoked with `<@ns.main />`.
 This effectively "injects" the required markup.
 Note all the example templates in directory [q](./project/web/q) have a macro with such name.
 An alternative approach could have been using [include](https://freemarker.apache.org/docs/ref_directive_include.html) instead, however its usage is discouraged. `import` is more powerful and is better fitted for future improvements, like usage of parameters in question templates.

 Another important convention followed by question templates in this project is the naming of form fields.
-It is assumed all input fields are named `option` in the HMTL markup.
+It is assumed all input fields are named `option` in the HTML markup.
 This suits well for a set of checkboxes or radio buttons.
 For free editable text, the name `text` must be used.

 Also, there is some Javascript code employed to fill the form controls with decisions and text that may have been previously entered.
 Recall the flow allows to navigate backwards and forwards so earlier selections have to be "restored".
 The analysis of the Javascript logic is left as an exercise to the reader.